 Note: The Cancel button will delete a page that has not been published.
 Deleted draft pages cannot be recovered.
 Once published, the Cancel button will only delete changes made since the page was last published.

-When ready, click the Publish button on the top left of the page.
+When ready, click the Publish button at the top of the page.
 To save your work and continue working later, click the Save button.
-Pages saved but not published are stored as drafts, which you can access from the My Draft Pages button at the top of the Navigation Manager.
+Pages saved but not published are stored as drafts.

 Linking to Teacher Websites